Ritishkr78/ToDo/README.md

   ```sh
   npm run build
   ```
-- For any issues, check your terminal for errors or open an issue on
+- For any issues, check your terminal for errors or open an issue on GitHub.